-The largest public collection of Grandma Moses’s beguiling work is on display in the Bennington Museum (75 Main St., daily in summer, closed Wed. in winter and the month of Jan., $10 adults), whose ivy-covered edifice is found up the hill on Route 9 in the graceful old part of town.
-Along with 30 Grandma Moses paintings and the rural schoolhouse she attended two centuries ago, the museum also has a wide variety of historical artifacts, examples of early Bennington pottery, and the sole survivor of the fabulous motor cars once made here in Bennington: a 1925 Wasp.
+The largest public collection of Grandma Moses’s beguiling work is on display in the Bennington Museum (75 Main St., daily summer, Thurs.-Tues.Feb.-May and Nov.-Dec., $12 adults), found up the hill on Route 9 in the graceful old part of town.
+Along with 25 Grandma Moses paintings and the rural schoolhouse she attended two centuries ago, the museum also has a wide variety of historical artifacts, examples of early Bennington pottery, and the sole survivor of the fabulous motor cars once made here in Bennington: a 1925 Wasp.

-Bennington is also the final resting place of poet Robert Frost, in the burial ground alongside the Old First Church, at Church and Monument Streets.
+Bennington is also the final resting place of poet Robert Frost, in the burial ground alongside the Old First Church, at Church Lane and Monument Avenue.
 His tombstone reads, “I had a lover’s quarrel with the world.”

-If anyone starts erecting monuments to good dining instead of old wars or dead poets, this town would have another tower of stone beside the Blue Benn Diner (314 North St., 802/442-5140, daily from 6am), on a bend in US-7 north of town.
-The fact that it’s a vintage 1940s Silk City certainly gives this cozy, nonsmoking joint character.
-But what earns the seven-days-a-week loyalty of its patrons is the top-notch short-order cooking: From baked meat loaf and roast pork to broccoli stir-fry and multigrain pancakes, the food is good, cheap, and served up so fast you’ll barely have time to choose your song on the wall-hung jukebox at your table.
+If anyone starts erecting monuments to good dining instead of old wars or dead poets, this town would have another tower of stone beside the Blue Benn Diner (314 North St., 802/442-5140, Mon.-Sat. from 6am, Sun. from 7am), on a bend in US-7 north of town.
+The fact that it’s a vintage 1940s Silk City certainly gives this cozy nonsmoking joint character.
+But what earns the seven-days-a-week loyalty of its patrons is the top-notch short-order cooking: From baked meat loaf and roast beef to broccoli stir-fry and multigrain pancakes, the food is good, cheap, and served up so fast you’ll barely have time to choose your song on the wall-hung jukebox at your table.

-Most of Bennington’s accommodations are strung along Route 7A to the north and US-7 to the south of downtown, all local names but for the Ramada and Best Western inns found on 7A.
-If you are in the market for a distinctive B&B, check out the central, historic, and highly regarded Four Chimneys Inn (21 West Rd., 802/447-3500, $129 and up), which offers 11 rooms and 11 acres of grounds and gardens, and a fine restaurant, west of Bennington on Route 9.
+Most of Bennington’s accommodations are strung along Route 7A to the north and US-7 to the south of downtown, all local names but for the Best Western inn found on Route 7A, and the Hampton Inn on Hannaford Square.
+If you are in the market for a distinctive B&B, check out the central, historic, and highly regarded Four Chimneys Inn (21 West Rd., 802/447-3500, $139 and up), which offers 11 rooms and 11 ac (4.45 ha) of grounds and gardens, and a full breakfast for overnight guests, along Route 9.